Electorate of Saxony: Absolutism and splendour

 The luxurious life at court eventually exceeded the economic capacity of the state and was ultimately financed at the expense of military strength.
 The financial problems led to the abandonment of important positions in central Germany.
-Electoral Saxony's overextension favored the rise of Brandenburg-Prussia to become the second major German and Protestant power in the Empire.
+Electoral Saxony's overextension favoured the rise of Brandenburg-Prussia to become the second major German and Protestant power in the Empire.

-Augustus reduced the influence of the nobility by establishing a centralized body for executive powers with the help of a privy cabinet created in 1706.
-It had specialized departments and gradually became the supreme central authority over the competing privy council of the territorial princes.
-Augustus also introduced a transparent accounting system to verify expenditures and a chamber of accounts that effectively organized the tax system.
+Augustus reduced the influence of the nobility by establishing a centralised body for executive powers with the help of a privy cabinet created in 1706.
+It had specialised departments and gradually became the supreme central authority over the competing privy council of the territorial princes.
+Augustus also introduced a transparent accounting system to verify expenditures and a chamber of accounts that effectively organised the tax system.
 As a result of it and of the military retrenchment, the national debt was limited and manageable in spite of the high expenditures.
 A true absolutism did not develop in the Electorate.
 The inherent contradictions between the elector's claim to absolute power, the nobility's will to assert itself, and the aspirations of the burghers proved to be insurmountable.

 Because Augustus' son Frederick Augustus II (r.
 1733–1763) had no political ambitions, he left the day-to-day political business to his prime minister Heinrich von Brühl.
-Under Brühl the mismanagement of Saxony's finances increased and budgets became unorganized, resulting in payment defaults and the danger of insolvency.
+Under Brühl the mismanagement of Saxony's finances increased and budgets became unorganised, resulting in payment defaults and the danger of insolvency.